Our policies towards the environment

 Our Graduate development programme

-- Yorkshire Water Services Ltd, which provides water and sewerage services to 4.7 million people and around 130,000 businesses in the Yorkshire region.
-It’s activities are regulated by the Water Services Regulation Authority, OFWAT;
+• Yorkshire Water Services Limited (Yorkshire Water) - provides water and sewerage services to around 5 million people and 140,000 businesses in the Yorkshire region.

 Kelda’s organisational structure and Group relationships are summarised here.

 The Kelda Group Human Rights Policy recognises international human rights as set out in the Bill of Human Rights, and the principles described in the UN Global Compact.